 Federal Judge Orders Release of Chelsea Manning

-WASHINGTON (CN) – After her suicide attempt just a day earlier, Chelsea Manning, the former Army intelligence analyst who disclosed hundreds of sensitive documents to Wikileaks nearly a decade ago, will finally be released from a Virginia jail.
+WASHINGTON (CN) – After her suicide attempt just a day earlier, Chelsea Manning, the former Army intelligence analyst who disclosed hundreds of sensitive documents to WikiLeaks nearly a decade ago, will finally be released from a Virginia jail.

 Detained since May of last year, Manning was remanded after she refused to testify before a grand jury about her role in the sharing of U.S. military secrets and State Department cables with the anti-secrecy, pro-transparency group WikiLeaks and its founder Julian Assange.